alichator/base-drafts/draft-ietf-quic-transport.md

 : The most significant bit (0x80) of octet 0 is set to 0 for the short header.

-Key Phase Bit:
+PACKET_PROTECTION_FLAG:

-: The second bit (0x40) of octet 0 indicates the key phase, which allows a recipient of a packet to identify the packet protection keys that are used to protect the packet.
-See {{QUIC-TLS}} for details.
+: The second bit (0x40) of octet 0 is reserved for use by the packet protection mechanism.
+See {{QUIC-TLS}} for example usage of this bit.

 \[\[Editor's Note: this section should be removed and the bit definitions changed before this draft goes to the IESG.]]